ronakTripathi-44/ronakTripathi-44.github.io/_projects/Genetic_Algo_MOO_Project/index.md

     Adding environmental impact as a fourth objective.
     Using real‑world cost data and full life‑cycle assessment.
     Interactive dashboards for stakeholders to explore the Pareto front in real time.

+## Python Script Implementation

+'''python
+     """
+     Multi Objective Optimization of Integrated Bridge and Road Maintenance with Parallel Coordinates and AHP based Decision Support

+This project demonstrates a complete workflow:
+    - 6 decision variables (intervention intervals for bridge and road)
+    - 3 conflicting objectives: minimize downtime, maximize minimum gap, minimize cost
+    - NSGA II to generate the Pareto front
+    - AHP to incorporate stakeholder preferences and select a preferred solution
+    - Parallel coordinates to visualize the entire Pareto set

+All visualizations are saved as PNG files.
+"""

+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt from pymoo.algorithms.moo.nsga2 import NSGA2
+from pymoo.core.problem import Problem from pymoo.optimize import minimize from mpl_toolkits.mplot3d import Axes3D
+'''